wrapl/minilang/docs/library/macro.rst

    Returns a new value expression.

-:mini:`type blockbuilder`
+:mini:`type block::builder`
    Utility object for building a block expression.

-:mini:`meth :var(Builder: blockbuilder, Name: string): blockbuilder`
+:mini:`meth :var(Builder: block::builder, Name: string): blockbuilder`
    Adds a :mini:`var`-declaration to a block.

-:mini:`meth :var(Builder: blockbuilder, Name: string, Expr: expr): blockbuilder` Adds a :mini:`var`-declaration to a block with initializer :mini:`Expr`.
+:mini:`meth :var(Builder: block::builder, Name: string, Expr: expr): blockbuilder`
+   Adds a :mini:`var`-declaration to a block with initializer :mini:`Expr`.

-:mini:`meth :let(Builder: blockbuilder, Name: string, Expr: expr): blockbuilder` Adds a :mini:`let`-declaration to a block with initializer :mini:`Expr`.
+:mini:`meth :let(Builder: block::builder, Name: string, Expr: expr): blockbuilder`
+   Adds a :mini:`let`-declaration to a block with initializer :mini:`Expr`.

-:mini:`meth :do(Builder: blockbuilder, Expr...: expr, ...): blockbuilder`
+:mini:`meth :do(Builder: block::builder, Expr...: expr, ...): blockbuilder`
    Adds the expression :mini:`Expr` to a block.

-:mini:`meth :expr(Builder: blockbuilder): expr`
+:mini:`meth :expr(Builder: block::builder): expr`
    Finishes a block and returns it as an expression.